VladislavsIgnatjevs/MachineLearning17/README.md

-Finally, it uses SVM with a RBF kernel, SVM with a linear kernel, and a neural network classifier with one hidden layer to classify the dataset in a 5-fold cross validation setting.
+Finally, it uses SVM with a RBF kernel, SVM with a linear kernel, and a neural network classifier with one hidden layer to classify the dataset.

+Things to do:
+. add 5-fold cross validation setting.

+Please note that this was created for the university assignment, therefore this can contain bugs/mistakes.
+If you see ways to improve the code, let me know by comment or email :)